A new media: Les Flacons de Caroline

 Learn more about Caroline

 Caroline likes to define herself as nomadic and epicurean, she is passionate and enthusiastic, her unusual career took her around the world, where she collected a wealth of experience and a great self-confidence.
-She currently manages the Yatus in Lausanne where she hopes to bring her personal touch and give the place some of her soul.
+She has managed the Yatus a popular wine bar in Lausanne where she brought her personal touch and give the place some of her soul.

 A French background